codacy/docs/docs/coverage/repositories/commits.md

 ![Commits page](images/commits.png)<!--TODO Update-->

-Click a specific commit to see detailed information about the code quality changes introduced by that commit.
+Click a specific commit to see detailed coverage information for that commit.

 ![Commit detail](images/commits-detail.png)